taypham/register-database-api/README.md

 # register-database-api

 An API to provide CRUD operations between sever and database.
-Currently the api is not hosted anywhere and will need to executed on a local machine.
-The API will interact with the postgres database hosted on AWS providing get and list operations for the scope of Sprint 1.
-Currently the API is using the other repository, we will eventually decommission.
+The API runtime environment is a custom docker container that can be found in the Dockerfile.
+This container executes in a dyno runtime environment.
+The API will interact with the postgres database hosted on AWS providing CRUD operations.

 ## Getting Started